Diagnosis and Treatment for Dry Eye

 Blepharitis

-Sjogren’s Syndrome
+Sjogren’s syndrome

-Sjogren’s Syndrome is a systematic autoimmune disease that affects the entire body.
-One characteristic of this disease is that it causes the immune system to attack the moisture-producing cells in the body, so it’s common for people who have Sjogren’s Syndrome to also have a dry mouth, dry eye, and dry skin.
+Sjogren’s syndrome is a systematic autoimmune disease that affects the entire body.
+One characteristic of this disease is that it causes the immune system to attack the moisture-producing cells in the body, so it’s common for people who have Sjogren’s syndrome to also have a dry mouth, dry eye, and dry skin.

-Thyroid disorder
+Thyroid disorders

 Medications

-Radiation Therapy
+Radiation therapy

 Birth control